idan-rubin/icq.bot.net/README.md

 ## What's in it for me?
 With this package you can:
 * Respond to Bot Events
-* Send Text Messages
+* Send, Edit and Delete Text Messages
-* Edit Text Messages
+* Send Inline Buttons with Text Messages
 * Send Files (supports image and video)

 ## How do I get it?